 In the Health, Aging and Body Composition study, involving 2,099 older people (average age around 75 years) who were initially well-functioning, a low vitamin D level was associated with increased risk of developing mobility limitation, disability and poor physical function. [viii]

 The Centers for Disease Control Injury Center estimates that the number of fatal falls in older people will rise to 100,000 per year by 2030.
-However, these future fatal falls could be reduced by nearly a quarter through screening for fall risks, reviewing medications, and recommending Vitamin D supplementation.[ix]
+However, by screening for fall risks, reviewing medications, and recommending Vitamin D supplementation, these future fatal falls could decrease by nearly a quarter.[ix]

 Furthermore, vitamin D deficiency may also play a role in constipation and increase the risk of common age-related conditions such as type 2 diabetes, arterial calcification, hypertension and heart disease as well as some cancers.

 Despite the limitations mentioned, it’s important to encourage the elderly to spend time out of doors, to obtain some sun exposure, and to eat food sources of vitamin D regularly.
 However, the most important intervention is to offer them a vitamin D3 supplement.

 What’s the best dose?